 Geothermal heat pumps take the technology and environmental benefits of air–source heat pumps and make them even more efficient.
 In harsher climates air source heat pumps cannot function very efficiently and often can, at best, only supplement a more conventional heating and cooling system.
 Because geothermal heat pumps draw energy from the ground, though, where temperatures are much more constant, they work more efficiently and effectively in a wider array of environments.
 Geothermal heat pumps allow you to heat and cool your home using only a small amount of electricity to harness a totally green, sustainable and environmentally friendly energy source.
 Call Air Mechanical today to have your property assessed for geothermal heat pump system installation.

 Call Air Mechanical for Answers to All Your Geothermal System Questions

-You may be able to take advantage of sustainable, environmentally friendly energy in your Ham Lake, MN home.
+You may be able to take advantage of sustainable, environmentally friendly energy in your Andover, MN home.
 To discuss the geothermal heating and cooling options available to you, call Air Mechanical.
 We’ll help you make the best decisions for your home comfort systems.
 Let us inspect your property to decide how best to take advantage of geothermal technology to heat and cool your home.